bitovi/academy/src/angular/15-order-history-component/order-history-component.md

 ```bash
 ng g component order/history
 ```

-### Problem 1
+### The problem

 In this component, we want to see a history of all orders.
 Import the order service into this new component and make the call to get all orders.

 __src/app/order/history.component.ts__

 @sourceref ./history.component.ts

+### What you need to know

+- how to import a service
+- how to subscribe to a method on a service

 ---

-### Solution 1
+### The solution

 __src/app/order/history.component.ts__